VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

 };
 ```

 A [Texture](/documentation/api/class-texture/)’s map has to be loaded in BGMAP memory when it is displayed by a [BgmapSprite](/documentation/api/class-bgmap-sprite/).
-But graphical memory allocation isn’t required when the graphical data is displayed using a [ObjectSprite](/documentation/api/class-object-sprite/) since it only requires the map array to reference from OBJECT memory the CHARs from the [CharSet](/documentation/api/class-char-set/) in the right bidimensional order.
+But graphical memory allocation isn’t required when the graphical data is displayed using an [ObjectSprite](/documentation/api/class-object-sprite/) since it only requires the map array to reference from OBJECT memory the CHARs from the [CharSet](/documentation/api/class-char-set/) in the right bidimensional order.

 Finally, [Textures](/documentation/api/class-texture/) are displayed by [Sprites](/documentation/api/class-sprite/), either from BGMAP memory through a single WORLD, or by rendering each CHAR into OBJECT memory.
 The following [SpriteSpec](/documentation/api/struct-sprite-spec/) exemplifies the former in reference to the [TextureSpec](/documentation/api/struct-texture-spec/) above: